shelbyyy16/Capstone-Project/README.md

 Effortless Expense Splitting for Seamless Friendships – Share the Load, Not the Stress!

-A Django and Python powered application to take the confusion and fuss out of splitting expenses.
-Create Groups with your friends, add expenses and divide evenly; keeping the process quick, easy and fair.
+Welcome to SPL/T, a Django and Python powered application designed to simplify the process of splitting expenses among friends.
+Create groups, add expenses, and effortlessly divide costs within your circles.
+Whether it's travel expenses, special events, or home-related costs, SPL/T ensures fairness and transparency.
+Say goodbye to the confusion and stress of splitting bills – Share the Load, Not the Stress with SPL/T.

 [Launch SPL/T here](https://split-expense-deploy-b0bffae153fd.herokuapp.com)